-Chicken Bastilla is Morocco's famous chicken pie.
-A light, crispy warqa pastry shell conceals savory saffron chicken, spicy omelet stuffing and a crunchy topping of fried almonds sweetened with orange flower water.
-A garnish of powdered sugar and cinnamon adds to the fabulous blend of flavors.
+Chicken bastilla is Morocco's famous chicken pie.
+A light, crispy warqa pastry shell conceals savory saffron chicken, spicy omelet stuffing, and a crunchy topping of fried almonds sweetened with orange flower water.
+A garnish of powdered sugar and cinnamon adds to the unique blend of flavors.

 - For the Chicken:

-- 1 large chicken (cut into pieces, skin and fat removed)
+- 1 large chicken, skin and fat removed (cut into pieces)

 - 2 teaspoons salt